 If you are looking for guidelines for cut flower productions we have selected the following documents for you that can help you during the production of the flowers.

 These documents are free to download and we hope that these will help you during cultivation.

-These document are selected for you to help you during your gladiolus production but also shows you what you can do with the gladiolus in flower arrangements.
+These document are selected for you to help you during your gladiolus production.

 Guidelines for cut flower production.